LADSoft/OrangeC/build.md

     ms.bat

-If you want to include the help programs into the built project, make sure the .NET prerequisets are installed and type:

-    mshelp.bat

 The first time you build various steps have to be taken to bootstrap the build.
 For a first time build or if you want to make sure the entire thing gets built, cd to the source directory and type:

     omake fullbuild

+This builds the tool chain, then builds the run time library, then creates an installer and a couple of zip files used for releases.
 Note: on a first time build it can take a while to compile all the programs and libraries so get a cup of coffee!

 In general if you want to build the tools you would cd to the src directory and type: